dreamcatcher-tech/network/Inbox/2025-08-05 0946 preserving artifact interface whilst joining mcp.md

 artifact the object can be a wrapped collection of mcp client servers.

 each napp function gets a context available function or an extra arg function that allows it to create mcp client connections:

 ```ts
 const
 ```

+so to make the base artifact thing that a napp gets given, we make each provider be an mcp server connection, tunneling thru the base mcp server.
+Then we take all the clients that this produces, and we wrap them to present the base artifact item.

+the base mcp might be a schema driven thing that just relays ?

+its ok to wrap the mcp clients with extra software, but not if they were going to be tool calls ? so how to handle file edit tool calls followed by a commit ? is this just buffered up in the remote server ?

+writing files would send them to the remote server using tool calls, and then it would call commit on this files.
+So the remote server would be holding the state of the whole thing.